The Solar Minimum Eclipse of 2019 July 2: II. The First Absolute Brightness Measurements and MHD Model Predictions of Fe X, XI and XIV out to 3.4 Rs: Conclusions

 This work also strengthens the value of the forthcoming line emission observations from the ground-based UCoMP instrument \citep{Tomczyk2021}, which can perform similar analysis to that done here, but with a much larger time baseline.
 While the ground-based observations cannot probe to as high of a helioprojective distance due to the sky brightness of the Earth, they could still explore the line emission and $T_e$ time variations in the corona -- as \cite{Boe2020a} demonstrated for multiple observing sites spaced out over the United States during the 2017 TSE with similar instrumentation used in this work.
 The calibration and line width corrections made here (see Section \ref{LineWidth}) can offer a means to measure the absolute brightness (and $T_e$) of additional lines with UCoMP in the near future.

-Finally, as planned manned lunar missions ramp up in the next decade or so, it may be possible to use the Earth as an occulter during lunar eclipses (i.e. a total solar eclipse on the Moon).
-The extent of line emission here implies that despite the large size of the Earth, the data would be useful for achieving long exposures of line emission in the corona.
+Finally, as planned manned lunar missions ramp up in the next decade or so, it may be possible to use the Earth as an occulter during lunar eclipses (i.e. a total solar eclipse on the Moon), or using the Moon as an occulter while in lunar orbit as proposed by \cite{Habbal2013}.
+The extent of line emission here implies that despite the large size of the Earth, such data would be useful for achieving long exposures of line emission in the corona.
 As the Earth moves from one side of the corona to the other, the observations could focus on the opposite side of the corona for half of the eclipse duration (which is hours on the Moon, compared to minutes on the Earth).
 Rather small payloads, similar to the ones used here, could be deployed to the lunar surface or to orbiters such as the planned Lunar Gateway station to take advantage of the multiple lunar eclipses which occur every year.